GRC Engineering

 Phase 3 (Months 7-12): Connect multiple agents into coordinated workflows.
 Implement the supervisor orchestration layer.
 Deploy risk assessment automation.
 The GRC engineering skill set becomes the hiring priority: the team shifts from operators to agent managers.

 Agentic AI for GRC crosses from experimental to operational in 2026.
-The vendor landscape, the enterprise validation signals, and the ROI data all point the same direction.
+The vendor signals, the enterprise validation data, and the ROI numbers all point the same direction.
 The vendors are right about the destination and wrong about the sequence.
 Deploy the five governance artifacts before the first agent runs.
 The organizations deploying governance first will operate GRC programs at a fraction of the cost and a multiple of the coverage.
 The organizations racing to deploy agents first will generate the breach case studies Forrester predicts.

 Frequently Asked Questions